Anup173/fibonacci-series/README.md

 Clone this github repository to your machine, and ensure you have python version 3 or above installed, and Flask (sudo pip3 install flask).
-The machine learning part also uses the matplotlib & scipy modules, which you will have to install (python -m pip install <module name>) if you haven't already.
+The machine learning part also uses the matplotlib & scipy modules, which you will have to install (python -m pip install matplotlib, python -m pip install scipy) if you haven't already.